 Those bent on a certain Christian tradition that insists upon gun rights will find a fair assessment of those biblical texts often used to support their position.
 At every turn Austin respects the biblical context and shows where the content of Scripture is most often misapplied by gun rights activists.
 A review of the history of guns in American culture is detailed, along with keen analysis of varied readings on the 2nd Amendment, most of which I was surprised to learn.
 He concludes that Christian courage is grounded in love and not power.
-Austin sums what many attitudes portray regarding gun rights and gun ownership noting that:
+Summing many attitudes on gun rights and gun ownership he writes:

 Many Americans contend that the right to own a gun is justified in part by the belief that guns are a bulwark against tyranny.
 Surveys show that many people in the United States associate the private ownership of firearms with values like liberty, individualism, self-reliance, and distrust of the government.
 In light of this, many contend that any additional restrictions related to firearms is tantamount to an assault on our liberty and the rights granted to us by God. (p 57)

 It is this view (and much more) that Austin contends is faulty and needs the voice of reason, responsible interpretation of relevant biblical texts, and the availability of reliable data that is not driven by political gain to show the way forward.
 Though by no means against gun ownership or the complete abolishing of the 2nd Amendment, Austin offers a model that would result in a flourishing and vibrant culture that prizes true freedom and liberty while respecting human dignity.